 - Employing only women as hostesses to usher people on to the stage, or act as human signposts during the conference.

 - Permitting sponsors or exhibitors to have scantily-clad women at their stands to attract male participants.

 - Doing nothing if you see inappropriate behaviour

-This Guidance Note (first verssion October 2018) was prepared by Tim Unwin and is available for downloading (.pdf format) in English here, in Deutsch hier (translated by Paul Spiesberger), po polsku tutaj (translated by Marcin Czubak) and en español aquí (translated by Maria Garrido).
+This Guidance Note (first verssion October 2018) was prepared by Tim Unwin and is available for downloading (.pdf format) in ENGLISH here, na HRVATSKOM ovdje (translated by Sanja Cancar), poin DEUTSCHE hier (translated by Paul Spiesberger), po POLSKU tutaj (translated by Marcin Czubak) and en ESPAÑOL aquí (translated by Maria Garrido).